yeasy/cello-archived/docs/deployment.md

 * SSH (Optionally ): Open for Master to monitor.

 ## Configuration
-The application configuration can be imported from environment variable `POOLMANAGER_CONFIG_FILE` as the file name.
+The application configuration can be imported from environment variable `CELLO_CONFIG_FILE` as the file name.

 By default, it also loads the `config.py` file for the configurations.